+Not sure what to do with your basement stairs?
 Depending on the design of your home, you may have stairs leading to your basement that are unsightly and hazardous.
 This may be a great place for you to invest in the value and utility of your home.
-For the purpose of this post, I will consider a rough framed stairway that I would like to finish with carpet and a wall-mounted handrail.
+For the purpose of this post, I will consider a roughly framed stairway that I would like to finish with carpet and a wall-mounted handrail.